lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session06_say.md

 **MEASUREMENT-BASED STEPPED CARE FOR SUICIDE PREVENTION SYSTEMS STORY** - Higher Care Quality Improves Recovery

- + Starting with *Patient Load*, which is [CLICK ON ITEXT AND READ], one way that increasing patient load influences the team is the effect on care quality.
+ + Starting with *Patient Load*, which is [CLICK ON I TEXT AND READ], one way that increasing patient load influences the team is the effect on care quality.
 If the team has fewer patients than they can effectively treat, then the effect on quality decreases, and the care quality delivered to patients increases.

  + When *Care Quality* increases, the number of patients in the grey box labeled *Effect of MBC on Patient Symptoms and Risk* decreases, which then decreases *Patient Load*, further increasing *Care Quality*.
 Let's zoom in to this part of the diagram to see how that works by clicking on the plus sign in the upper right corner of the grey box [CLICK ON MEASUREMENT BASED CARE VIEW].